DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 * For **Linux**:

+  * Right-click on the file, go to Properties, then the Permissions tab, and check "Allow executing file as program"
   * Open a terminal window and navigate to that folder
   * **Run the installer with** the following command: ``./EX-Installer-Linux64`` |BR| |BR|